WordPress/gutenberg/docs/getting-started/README.md

 ## Ways to Stay Informed

 New features and changes are important to keep up to date on as the Gutenberg project continues.
-Each person will have their own unique needs in keeping up with a project of this scale so what follows is more of a catalogue of ways to keep up rather than a recommendation for how to do so.
+Each person will have their own unique needs in keeping up with a project of this scale.
+What follows is more of a catalogue of ways to keep up rather than a recommendation for how to do so.

 **Yearly:**